kataras/build-a-better-web-together/mail.md

 # Send e-mails
+Sending plain or rich content e-mails is an easy process with Iris.

 Example for mail send, this is not working (panic: EOF) until you define your own username, password and recipients.

 File: ` ./main.go `